Starting in iOS 11, Apple made a myriad of changes to the application, including the removal of basic features such as Podcast Playlists.

 Create Podcast Playlists

-In short, you can’t create standard playlists in the Podcasts for iOS 11 and higher.
+In short, you can’t create standard playlists in the Podcasts for iPadOS and iOS 11 and higher.

 Instead, you’re supposed to take advantage of the “Up Next” queue.
 This can be found when you begin playing a podcast of your choice.